ambarishvaidya/HakerRankTask/README.md

 # Enhancements

-- From the Practices and patterns, an approach is to reuse HttpClient - https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/ but this is for a later time post rigorous testing.
 - Loading the cache when server loads.
   - Currently the cache is loaded on the first request.
   - A timer then keeps the cache udpated **CONTINUOUSLY** post 1 second sleep **_(NOT CONFIGURABLE)_**.
 - Memory Profile the solution and optimize it for memory and performance.
 - Make changing text configurable.
 - More test cases
-- Add Mocking test cases
 - Benchmarking methods.
 - Better Naming conventions